GUT-AI/gut-ai/README.md

 ### Pitch

-The GUT-AI initiative is an initiative which aims to eliminate the multiple, single-points-of-failure when using Artificial Intelligence for real-life applications in the real world.
+The GUT-AI initiative is an initiative which aims to eliminate the multiple, single-points-of-failure when using Artificial Intelligence for real-life applications in the *real world*.

 ### Vision